 Blood plasma osmotic pressure depends on the amount (total concentration) of molecules of all dissolved substances (electrolytes and non-electrolytes).
-Osmotic pressure is one of strict homeostatic constants and determines water distribution between the internal environment and the cells of the organism.
+Osmotic pressure is one of strict homeostatic constants and determines water distribution between the extracellular fluid and the cells of the organism.

-The value of blood plasma osmotic pressure in a healthy individual comprises on an average 290 ± 10 mosmol/kg (7.3 atm or 5600 mm Hg or 745 kPa).
+The value of blood plasma osmotic pressure in a healthy individual on average is 290 ± 10 mosmol/kg (7.3 atm, or 5600 mm Hg, or 745 kPa).

 Evaluation of osmotic pressure in biological fluids (blood, lymph, cerebrospinal fluid, etc.) is performed by a cryoscopic method.
-It is known that the higher is the total concentration of small ions and molecules, the lower is the freezing temperature of the fluid.
+It is known that the higher is the total concentration of ions and molecules, the lower is the freezing temperature of the fluid.
 The blood freezing temperature in humans is 0.56-0.59 °C below zero, and the freezing temperature of blood plasma is 0.54 °C below zero.
+Thus, the freezing temperature of blood plasma sample is determined, and recalculated into the value of blood plasma osmotic pressure.